AnonymousAmatuer/Memopad_Notepad/README.md

 <p> <b> Note: </b> You may need to modify the code to also adjust with the new logo.
 This applies to all the versions of Memopad you are using. </p>
 <p> I recommend using Version 2 as this is better than the previous version </p>
 <p> Thank You </p>
-<h2> Pleased because you're using this software </h2>
-This project is Licensed under MIT license